openjdk/jdk/doc/testing.md

-% Testing OpenJDK
+% Testing the JDK

 ## Using the run-test framework

 This new way of running tests is developer-centric.
-It assumes that you have built a jdk locally and want to test it.
+It assumes that you have built a JDK locally and want to test it.
 Running common test targets is simple, and more complex ad-hoc combination of tests is possible.
 The user interface is forgiving, and clearly report errors it cannot resolve.